hasanmoudud/geocompr/main.md

 The first axis, representing the main floristic gradient in the study area, was modeled as a function of environmental predictors which partly were derived through R-GIS bridges (section \@ref(data-and-data-preparation)).
 The **mlr** package provided the building blocks to spatially tune the hyperparameters `mtry`, `sample.fraction` and `min.node.size` (section \@ref(mlr-building-blocks)).
 The tuned hyperparameters served as input for the final model which in turn was applied to the environmental predictors for a spatial representation of the floristic gradient (section \@ref(predictive-mapping)).
+The result demonstrates spatially the astounding biodiversity in the middle of the desert.
+Since **lomas** mountains are heavily endangered, the prediction map can serve as basis for informed decision-making on delineating protection zones.
-Things to further consider include:
+Things to further consider in terms of methodology:

-- We have used just the first NMDS axis.
-It would be interesting to also model the second axis and to subsequently finding an innovative way of visualizing jointly the modeled scores of the two axes in one prediction map.
+- It would be interesting to also model the second ordination axis, and to subsequently finding an innovative way of visualizing jointly the modeled scores of the two axes in one prediction map.
 - If we were interested in interpreting the model in an ecological meaningful way, we probably should use (semi-)parametric models [@muenchow_predictive_2013;@zuur_mixed_2009;@zuur_beginners_2017].
 However, there are at least approaches that help to interpret machine learning models such as random forests (see e.g., [https://mlr-org.github.io/interpretable-machine-learning-iml-and-mlr/](https://mlr-org.github.io/interpretable-machine-learning-iml-and-mlr/)).
 - A sequential model-based optimization (SMBO) might be preferable to the here used random search for hyperparameter optimization [@probst_hyperparameters_2018].